-Since 1980, Dr. Van der Wees has been editor and publisher of Taiwan Communiqué, a bi-monthly publication chronicling developments in and around Taiwan.
-In the subsequent years, Taiwan Communiqué played a key role in focusing the attention of the American Congress, the State Department, and the international community on Taiwan’s special history and status.
+From 1980 through 2016 he also served as chief editor of Taiwan Communiqué, a bi-monthly publication chronicling developments in and around Taiwan’s transition to democracy.
+The publication played a key role in focusing the attention of the American Congress, the State Department, and the international community on Taiwan’s special history and status.

 From 2005 through 2016 he worked at the Washington-based Formosan Association for Public Affairs (FAPA), a Taiwanese-American grassroots organization.
 At FAPA, he was responsible for contacts with the US Senate, the State Department, foreign embassies, and think tanks in Washington.